Stubby Clapp: Post-playing career

 On April 21, 2007, Clapp's jersey #10 became the first number retired by the Memphis Redbirds, who painted "10" on the wall above their bullpen at AutoZone Park.

 Clapp began his coaching career as a hitting coach for the Lexington Legends, the Houston Astros "A" ball team in the South Atlantic League.
 He came out of retirement to represent Canada at the 2008 Beijing Olympics, and was named to the roster for the 2009 World Baseball Classic.

 In November 2010, Clapp became the hitting coach for the Corpus Christi Hooks, Houston's Double-A affiliate.

 Clapp managed the Tri-City ValleyCats, a Single-A affiliate of the Houston Astros, during the 2011 and 2012 seasons.

 In January 2013, Clapp was hired as the hitting coach for the Dunedin Blue Jays, Toronto's Advanced-A affiliate.
 On December 19, 2014, the New Hampshire Fisher Cats announced that he would be their new hitting coach.

 Clapp was third base coach for the gold medal-winning Canada national baseball team at the 2015 Pan American Games in July 2015.

 On November 30, 2016, the Cardinals named Clapp manager of the Memphis Redbirds.
 During the 2017 season, Memphis celebrated Clapp's backflipping antics by hosting a bobblehead night featuring Clapp performing his signature move in bobblehead form.
 On the field, Clapp led the Redbirds to win the 2017 American Conference Southern Division title and was selected as the 2017 PCL Manager of the Year.
 The Redbirds became the 2017 PCL champions after defeating the El Paso Chihuahuas in five games in the league championship final.
 Baseball America named Clapp their Minor League Manager of the Year for 2017, becoming the first Cardinals minor league manager to win the award.

 In 2018, Clapp again managed Memphis to the PCL title, defeating the Fresno Grizzlies in 4 games.
 The Redbirds went on to defeat the International League champion Durham Bulls in the AAA Championship Game.
 Clapp was also named the 2018 PCL Manager of the Year, making him just the third manager in PCL history to win the award in consecutive seasons.

 On October 29, 2018, the St. Louis Cardinals announced Clapp will be their first base coach for the 2019 season.

 There is a Stubby Clapp bobblehead on display at the Canadian Baseball Hall of Fame, depicting him in a Memphis Redbirds uniform (the Triple A affiliate of the Cardinals).

 Personal life

 Clapp is "Stubby the Third", a nickname passed on from his father (Keith Ezra "Stubby II" Clapp) and grandfather (David Ezra Oscar "Stubby" Clapp).
-He is married to Chastity (nee Shutt) with a pair of sons, Cooper (nicknamed Stubby IV) and Cannan, and a daughter, Crosbie.
+He is married to Chastity, and they have three children.

-Clapp is the oldest of 3 children to Keith (Stubby II) Clapp & Candis (nee Gagnon).
-He has a sister named Iris (Pomerleau) and a brother named Jay.